7 powerful ways to take action on DEI (diversity, equity and inclusion)

 Inclusion means that all employees are treated with dignity and respect and that their differences are recognized and valued.
 It also means that the employer proactively creates a sense of collaboration and frequent opportunities for employees to connect and learn from one another, regardless of their background or characteristics.

-In practice, workplace inclusion involves actively creating an environment where all employees feel welcome, respected, and valued.
+In practice, workplace inclusion involves actively creating an environment where all employees feel welcome, respected, and valued (check out Building a better business: how to identify and correct negative workplace culture for more on this topic).
 This includes creating a culture of open communication, active listening, and mutual respect.
 It also means being proactive in recruiting, hiring, and promoting diverse employees from underrepresented groups and creating opportunities for professional development and leadership.

 In addition, it means providing accommodations for employees with disabilities and being sensitive to the needs of employees with diverse socioeconomic status and cultural backgrounds and practices.